rust-lang/book/second-edition/src/appendix-03-derivable-traits.md

 each of the parts of the type, so all of the fields or values in the type must also implement `Default` to derive `Default.`

+A common use of `Default::default` is in combination with the struct update syntax discussed in the "Creating Instances From Other Instances With Struct Update Syntax" section in Chapter 5.
+You can customize a few fields of a struct and then use the default values for the rest by using `..Default::default()`.

 An example of when `Default` is required is the `unwrap_or_default` method on `Option<T>` instances.
 If the `Option<T>` is `None`, the `unwrap_or_default` method will return the result of `Default::default` for the type `T` stored in